Minecraft Portal Calculator

 - Hit F3 while in the game and collect your X, Y, and Z coordinates.

-- Plug them into this calculator (if you can have a browser open in the background it's quick to alt-tab between the browser and the game without needing to disconnect).
+- Plug them into the calculator (if you can have a browser open in the background it's quick to switch between the browser and the game without needing to disconnect).

 Note: you can either plug the coordinates in one at a time -or- as a comma separated list (for example 100,66,300).